phonegap-build/docs-en/3.0.0/debugging/local_debugging_tools.md

 Obtain the ip address of your machine running Weinre.
 This can be done on Windows by running `ipconfig` or on OSX/Linux by running `ifconfig`.

 Now you're ready to use your local server with Build.
-Using the [config.xml](/docs/config-xml) specify the following.
+Using the <a href="https://build.phonegap.com/docs/config-xml" target="_blank">config.xml</a> specify the following.
 Change the domain param value to the ip address you found earlier, and the key param value to a unique identifier.

       <feature name="debug-server" required="true">
         <param name="domain" value="http://localhost:8080"/>